View course descriptions for

 DM 728 I Corinthians: Confronting Common Problems in the Local Church (3) Many of the problems the Apostle Paul confronted in the Corinthian church still plague the church today.
 Carnal Christianity is dealt with from a biblical perspective, including God’s principles of separation and sanctification.

 DM 745 Proverbs: Guidelines for Personal, Spiritual, and Professional Development (3) Offered online: Spring even, Summer odd.
 The corrupting influence of contemporary society can entice God’s people to wander through a maze of inadequate solutions for life’s challenges.
 In contrast to numerous “success manuals” currently available, God’s wisdom in the book of Proverbs teaches students timeless guidance through precepts, principles, and priorities that give biblical keys for living an enjoyable and enriched Christian life to the glory of God.
-OL.

 DM 751 The Making and Ministry of a Missionary: Principles from the Life of Paul (3) This study of the book of Acts traces the life of the Apostle Paul and emphasizes his impact on world-wide evangelism.
 Students learn principles of missions from the Pauline Epistles and apply these principles to local church outreach in the 21st century.